chaoran/node-serialize/README.md

-node-serialize
+serialize
 ==============

-A simple node library to serialize execution of asynchronous functions.
+A simple node utility to serialize execution of asynchronous functions.

 # What does it do?